Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: CHN2 on Point Processes

-\paragraph{Order 0} The first point-shift, \( f^0 \), is the nearest-neighbor point-shift on \( \Phi^0 \) with respect to the Euclidean distance \( \mathfrak{d} \) between points.
-That is, for all \(x \in \Phi^0\), we define \( f^0(x) = \mathrm{NN0}(x) \), where \(\mathrm{NN0}\) maps a point to its nearest neighbor in \( \Phi^0 \).
+\paragraph{Order 0} The first point-shift, \( f_0 \), is the nearest-neighbor point-shift on \( \Phi^0 \) with respect to the Euclidean distance between points.
+That is, for all \(x \in \Phi^0\), we define \( f_0(x) = \mathrm{NN0}(x) \), where \(\mathrm{NN0}\) maps a point to its nearest neighbor in \( \Phi^0 \).

-\begin{proposition} The graph of the point-shift \(f^0\) (the \(f^0\)-graph) is unimodular, and all its connected components belong to the \(\mathcal{F/F}\) class in the sense of \cite{Baccelli2017}; that is, each component is almost surely finite and contains exactly one cycle.
-Equivalently, both the component and its foils (equivalence classes induced by the point-shift) are a.s.\ finite. \end{proposition}

-\begin{proof} The unimodularity of the \( f^0 \)-graph follows from the fact that it is obtained as a covariant shift on a stationary point process under the Palm probability (see \cite{Baccelli2017, Aldous}).
-To see that all the connected components of this graph is finite, note that any infinite path in the \( f^0 \)-graph on the PPP would form a descending chain, i.e., an infinite sequence of points whose consecutive distances form a decreasing sequence (see \cite{Meester, Matching, Daley}).
-However, it is shown in \cite{Daley} that the homogeneous PPP does not admit any descending chain almost surely.
-Therefore, the connected components of the \( f^0 \)-graph are almost surely finite and consist of directed trees attached to a single cycle connecting two mutual nearest neighbors of \( \Phi^0 \). \end{proof}
+It is proved in Section~\ref{ProofFF} that all components of the $(f_0)$-graph are finite.
+Since each vertex has out-degree one, every connected component contains a unique directed cycle.
+In the nearest-neighbor graph this cycle is necessarily a mutual nearest-neighbor pair and therefore has length two.

+The construction for levels $(k\ge1)$ is recursive.
+Assume that the point-shift $(f_k)$ has been constructed.
+By Proposition~\ref{008}, every connected component of the $(f_k)$-graph is almost surely finite and contains a unique cycle of length two.
+We now introduce the notation associated with these components before defining the next point-shift $(f_{k+1})$.
-\begin{definition} Each connected component of the \( f^0 \)-graph on the PPP has a cycle of length two.
-These cycles are called \textbf{\(0\)-cycles}.
-The connected components of the \( f^0 \)-graph are also referred to as \textbf{clusters of order zero}.
-The vertices in the \( f^0 \)-graph that belong to \(0\)-cycles are called \textbf{cluster heads of order zero}.
-The union of cluster heads of order zero forms a sub-PP of \(\Phi^0\) denoted by \(\Phi^0_c\).
-Let \(\Phi^0_a = \Phi^0 \setminus \Phi^0_c\).

-If the edges of the \(0\)-cycles in the \( f^0 \)-graph are deleted, one obtains a collection of directed trees referred to as the \textbf{cluster subtrees of order 0}.
-Each vertex \( x \) in a cluster subtree of order 0 is either a cluster head of order zero (i.e., \( x \in \Phi^0_c \)) or is such that \( x \in \Phi^0_a \), and there is a path from \( x \) to a cluster head of order 0.
-See Figure \ref{Fi0}. \end{definition}
+\begin{definition} Each connected component of the \( f_k \)-graph on the PPP has a cycle of length two.
+These cycles are called \textbf{\(k\)-cycles}.
+The connected components of the \( f_k \)-graph are also referred to as \textbf{clusters of order $k$}.
+The vertices in the \( f_k \)-graph that belong to \(k\)-cycles are called \textbf{cluster heads of order $k$}. \end{definition} \begin{definition} The union of cluster heads of order $k$ forms a sub-PP of \(\Phi^0\) denoted by \(\Phi^k_c\).
+Let \(\Phi^k_a = \Phi^0 \setminus \Phi^k_c\).
+If the edges of the \(k\)-cycles in the \( f_k \)-graph are deleted, one obtains a collection of directed trees referred to as the \textbf{cluster subtrees of order k}.
+Each vertex \( x \) in a cluster subtree of order k is either a cluster head of order k (i.e., \( x \in \Phi^k_c \)) or is such that \( x \in \Phi^k_a \), and there is a path from \( x \) to a cluster head of order $k$.
+See Figure \ref{Fi0} and \ref{Fi1} . \end{definition}